saliniyan/room_booking_web/README.md

 # Room Booking System

-This project is a web-based room booking system built using Python, HTML, and CSS.
+This project is a web-based room booking system built using Python, HTML, CSS, and Flask.
 The system allows users to book rooms for various purposes through a user-friendly interface.
-It also includes an admin panel for managing room bookings.
+It also includes an admin panel for managing users and room bookings.

 ## Features

-- **User Authentication**: Secure login and registration for users.
+- **Admin Panel**: Admins can manage user accounts, rooms, and bookings.
 - **Room Availability Check**: Users can check the availability of rooms before booking.
-- **Admin Panel**: Admins can view, add, and delete room bookings.
+- `3D View of Rooms: Explore our rooms in detail with 3D views, helping you make informed booking decisions.`
-- `3D View of Rooms: Explore our rooms in detail with realistic 3D views, helping you make informed booking decisions.`
+- **Database Integration**: Uses MongoDB for storing user, room, and booking information.

 ## Screenshots